 The Japanese Method of Multiplication

-With the visual Japanese multiplication technique, you’ll see these operations much more clearly.
+You don't feel ready to do complicated multiplication in your head?
+The visual Japanese multiplication technique allows you to see operations much more clearly.
 All you have to do is draw lines and the result appears as if by magic.

 For example: 3/4 + 2/5